hotschedules/gettingstarted/docs/rbc-cli.md

 #### publish-app

-Publishes the app to the namespace specified by the environment.
+Publishes the app to the namespace specified by the environment or to the global app store if the -g flag is specified.
 This command must be run in the app folder.

 Notes: